 Dip (Landscape) FSGD, CMLI, Founded practice in 1988

 Andy is one of the UK’s leading garden designers.
 He is a Registered Member and Fellow of the Society of Garden Designers.
 His modern designs are a fusion of traditional materials and contemporary styling that have become known for their timeless architectural qualities, innovative planting and sculptural characteristics.

 At Andy Sturgeon Design, our commissions range from private roof gardens to interesting and iconic commercial projects including public spaces and country estates all over the UK.
 We have carried out international projects in Russia, Hong Kong, Rwanda, Europe and the Middle East.
 Our work is frequently featured on television and in books, magazines and newspapers worldwide.

 Andy has won nine RHS Gold medals at Chelsea Flower Show in 2005, 2006, 2007, 2008, 2010, 2012, 2016, 2019 and 2022.
 He was also awarded the coveted ‘Best in Show’ award in 2010, 2016 and 2019.
-Both The Sunday Times and House & Garden magazine place Andy in the Top Ten list of landscape designers in Britain, with recent accolades including Gold Awards from Singapore, Korea and Philadelphia and three of the top awards from the UK’s Society of Garden Designers for the roof terraces at Battersea Power Station as well as winning two further awards for Battersea and Hobhouse.
+Both The Sunday Times and House & Garden magazine place Andy in the Top Ten list of landscape designers in Britain, with recent accolades including Gold Awards from Singapore, Korea and Philadelphia.
+In 2024 Andy won the Grand Award from the UK’s Society of Garden Designers for the roof terraces at Battersea Power Station as well as winning two further awards for Battersea and Hobhouse.
 Other awards span Health Care, Lighting and Swimming Pool Design with Principal Awards from the British Association of Landscape Industries (BALI) in 2005, 2007, 2008 and 2009 and the Supreme Award from the Association of Professional Landscapers in 2007.
 Andy also won two International Gold awards from the American Association of Professional Landscape Designers.

 Andy lectures around the world.
 He is a published author, journalist and broadcaster and an active commentator in the international garden design sector.
 He frequently sits on judging panels for a broad range of design genre ranging from architecture to hotel & bar design.